 The Protected VMs report helps you identify which VMs in your environment function without proper protection and make sure the existing backups and replicas meet the established RPO requirements.

 To create the report, Veeam MP retrieves data from the following sources:

-•Historical data on backup and replication job sessions for the specified RPO period (gathered from Veeam backup servers by MP for Veeam Backup & Replication)
+- Historical data on backup and replication job sessions for the specified RPO period (gathered from Veeam Backup & Replication servers by MP for Veeam Backup & Replication)

 Make sure that the same virtual management servers are both connected to Veeam Backup & Replication console and displayed in the Veeam Virtualization Extensions UI under the same unique address, either DNS name or IP.
 Otherwise, the report output will show all VMs as unprotected.

 To make the report work properly, you will need to connect VMM with Operations Manager.
 For more information on setting up VMM integration with Ops Mgr, see this Microsoft KB article.

 This section provides step-by-step instructions that will help you understand how to create the Protected VMs report.
 Consider the following example:

 You need to obtain the list of protected and unprotected VMs in your environment, assuming that your disaster recovery policy demands that VMs should have backups not older than a month.